destromas1/create-awesome-package/README.md

 You just write your own code 🔥

+# How to install

+`npm i -g create-awesome-package`

 <h1>How to use</h1>

 Go to your root of the package you want to build.